zengm71/DeepFakeChallenge/data/README.md

 ## Sample Data Set
 Please run `setup.sh` in the docker container, make sure to use your own Kaggle API key for password.
+Note: sample dataset is now under the bucket `dfdc-unzip`, no need to run `setup.sh` to download it any more if you are able to mount the bucket.

 ## Full Data Set
 I recommend doing this on a VM: even if your local machine has the storage, it is unlikely to have the power to process it.